 Because it was shown so prominently in the feature film, Jim Lovell’s original checklist book filled with equations and other notes addressing their mission's issues sold for $388,375 in a November 2011 auction.
 But the purchase was held up when NASA inquired whether Lovell actually owned the artifact outright.
 In 2012, President Obama signed a bill into law clarifying that astronauts had ownership of such materials.

-13. A Preview Audience Member Hated the Ending.
+13. A Preview Audience Member Hated Apollo 13's Ending.

 Test screenings of the film were generally a success, but Howard was fascinated by the opinion of one 23-year-old who seemed to be aggravated at the film's climax, where the astronauts plop into the ocean unharmed.
 This, he wrote on a comments card, was “Terrible.
 More Hollywood BS.
 They would never survive.”